-In addition to having your video on www.MobilityAwarenessMonth.com, it would be great to post it on YouTube, Facebook and/or Twitter but always encourage people to vote for you on www.MobilityAwarenessMonth.com under the Local Hero tab.
+In addition to having your video on www.mobilityawarenessmonth.com, it would be great to post it on YouTube, Facebook and/or Twitter but always encourage people to vote for you on www.mobilityawarenessmonth.com under the Local Hero tab.
 You can direct people to your story by sharing your URL.
 The goal of this program is to grow awareness that there are mobility solutions for people with disabilities.

 The code is designed to be used only once during story submission.
 The code is worth 10 votes at the time of submission.

-The votes are updated real-time.
+The votes are updated daily on the website.

 Every day a new question will appear when voting and if you answer the question correctly, it gives your Local Hero an extra vote so they will have a total of 2 votes.
 If the question was answered incorrectly, the Local Hero will receive 1 vote instead of 2.
 Answers to these questions can be found on MobilityAwarenessMonth.com, NMEDA.com, Facebook, Twitter and Pinterest.